maziac/DeZog/documentation/Usage.md

 ~~~
 instead: The ASSERT is on the next line i.e. at the address after the "LD" instruction abd thus A is checked correctly.

+Notes:
-Note: The asserts are checked in the list file.
+- The asserts are checked in the list file.
 I.e. whenever you change an ASSERT it is not immediately used.
 You have to assemble a new list file and start the debugger anew.

-Note: ASSERTs are disabled by default.
+- ASSERTs are disabled by default.
 If you want to have asserts enabled after launch then put "-ASSERT enabled" in the "commandsAfterLaunch" settings.
+- Other than for sjasmplus ASSERTs are evaluated also in not assembled areas, e.g. in case the surrounding IF/ENDIF is not valid.

 ### Breakpoint conditions